gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 ## Step 5: Validate the Snort Configuration

-Before running live monitoring, I had to validate the configuration.
+Before running Snort, I had to validate the configuration.
 This prevents wasting time troubleshooting live traffic and makes sure everything is configured how its supposed to.

 ### Screenshot needed